 The term “calorie” was originally used in engineering and physics and invented between 1819 and 1852.
 A calorie is an outdated unit of measure that doesn’t account for the hormonal response to fat storage.

-Is it better to count calories or carbs?
+Is it better to count calories on keto or carbs?

-Keeping track of carbohydrate intake is more important.
+Keeping track of carbohydrate intake is more important than calorie counting on keto.
 Limiting carbohydrate intake can deplete glucose/glycogen stores in the body.
 This phenomenon puts you in a state of ketosis which is the condition of optimum fat burning.

 A calorie is a measure of the amount of energy required to heat one kilogram of water one degree Celsius.
 The human body is not a closed system like a stove and there are many more variables that control weight loss or gain than a simple unit of measure to heat water.